mariiinda/gatsby-theme-recipes/packages/gatsby-theme-recipes/README.md

 ### Theme Options

-It is recommended to use the Default options, but if your project requires something else you can configure them to your need.

 | Option                 |     Default     |                                                             Description                                                             |
 | ---------------------- | :------------- | :--------------------------------------------------------------------------------------------------------------------------------- |
 | basePath           |  /  |                                          Root URL where your site will be served from. `/recipes` will change all paths to start with `/recipes`.                                         |